 Add the dried noodles and simmer for 5 minutes then stir in the carrot, courgette, spring onion and miso paste and heat for a final 2-3 minutes without allowing the soup to boil.
 For added minerals, serve garnished with shredded Japanese seaweed such as Hijiki or Nori.

 Fried Tofu in Chinese Sesame Soy Sauce

 A quick and authentic Chinese recipe.
-Based on the Japanese Agedashi dofu, this version uses Chinese style tofu dressed in Chinese style sesame soy sauce.
-Easy to make, this dish is ideal as a starter especially around Chinese New Year.
+Based on the Japanese Agedashi dofu, this version uses Chinese-style tofu dressed in Chinese style sesame soy sauce.
+Easy to make, this dish is perfect as a starter, especially around Chinese New Year.

-•250g Cauldron Original Tofu, drained well, cut into 2cm squares
+• 250g Cauldron Organic Original Tofu, drained well, cut into 2cm x 2cm cubes

 For the sauce